Back to blog

 When to stop building

 Once you hit 3-6 months of expenses, stop.
-Redirect the automatic transfers to investments, debt repayment, or other goals.
+Redirect the automatic transfers to investments, debt repayment, or other financial goals.
 Your emergency fund doesn't need to grow forever — it just needs to be there when you need it.
+Track your progress with Steady's goal tracking.